aidenplabs/preflight-guard/README.md

 It is written to be simple to read.
 It is not proof that an app is safe.

+Looking for the GitHub Action version?
+See [preflight-guard-action](https://github.com/aidenplabs/preflight-guard-action).

 ## Who It Is For

 Use this project if you: